Learning Express.js Properly: Part 1 From Basics to Advanced [Basic Level]

 • A frontend developer curious about Express.js

-• Non-major who wants to experience the workflow of a real-world backend.
+• A non-major who wants to experience the practical backend workflow.

-• For those who want to experience the entire web flow with JavaScript
+• Those who want to experience the entire web flow with JavaScript

-• For those who want to know about the structure of separating routers by function
+• Those who want to know how to structure separate routers by function

-• For those who want to develop a feel for RESTful API design
+• Those who want to get a feel for RESTful API design

 Need to know before starting?

-• JavaScript variables, functions, conditional statements, and other basic syntax
+• Basic JavaScript syntax including variables, functions, and conditional statements

-• Basic CLI experience such as installing npm and running Node.js
+• Simple CLI experience such as installing npm and running Node.js

-• Interest in or willingness to learn about concepts such as APIs and servers
+• Interest in or willingness to learn concepts such as APIs and servers

 Hello